 Penalties for Driving Without Insurance in Toronto

-- a first conviction – a fine of not less than $5,000 and not more than $25,000.
-But it may also end up $5,000 plus 25% victim surcharge cost + $5 court cost = $6,255.00 for the first time.
+- first offence: a fine of not less than $5,000 and not more than $25,000.
+But it may also end up $5,000 plus 25% victim surcharge cost + $5 court cost = $6,255.00 for the first conviction.

-- a subsequent conviction – a fine of not less than $10,000 and not more than $50,000.
+- subsequent conviction: a fine of not less than $10,000 and not more than $50,000.

-It is regarded as one of the “most famous” violations for any driver all over Canada.
-If convicted you won’t get any demerit points on your driving record, but insurance companies can utilize it and increase your premiums at least by 50% for the nearest 6 years.
+Driving without insurance is regarded as one of the “most famous” violations for any driver all over Canada.
+If convicted you won’t get any demerit points on your driving record, but insurance companies can utilize it and increase your insurance premiums at least by 50% for the nearest 6 years.